Potato LEAF names 2025 Leadership Institute participants

-Two dozen participants from 15 states have been selected for the Potato Leadership, Education, and Advancement Foundation (Potato LEAF)’s 2025 Leadership Institute.
+Two dozen participants have been selected for the Potato Leadership, Education, and Advancement Foundation’s 2025 Leadership Institute

 The 10-day program, set for Feb.
 19-28, will provide participants with an overview of the local and national potato industry, including challenges and issues beyond the production sector.
 The class will also tour agricultural businesses while traveling through Wisconsin before continuing to Washington, D.C.